LiLabAtVT/I2GDS2025/Group5/README.md

 ## 01. TrimGalore

+The purpose of TrimGalore is to trim sequences, remove short sequences, and remove sequences with low quality scores.

+TrimGalore was run using a bash script: `01_trim_galore_job.slurm`

+**Inputs needed:**
+* Input directory path: where all the raw data files are located
+* Output directory path: where all the sequence files coming out of TrimGalore should be saved
+* Minimum quality score value (To replicate the paper, we used 30)
+* Minimum sequence length (To replicate the paper, we used 60)

+**What the script does:**
+1. Loads the TrimGalore module on ARC
+2. Defines the input directory where the raw data files are located and the output directory where the trimmed sequence files will be saved
+3. Changes the working directory to the input directory and loops through all sequence files to run them through TrimGalore

 ## 02. Super Deduper
 The purpose of running Super Deduper is to remove PCR duplicates from paired-end or single-end sequencing reads before downstream analysis.
 Super Deduper identifies duplicates by read sequence and keeps only unique pairs.